-Don't limit your Halloween crafting just to your human family members.
-Get all members involved, including your fur babies.
+Don't limit your Halloween crafting just to your human family members—instead, get everyone in on the fun, fur babies included.
+With so many families now bringing Fido along when celebrating Halloween, it's only right that they have their own costumes as well.
 We've compiled a list of super creative DIY dog costumes to try out on four-legged friends of all sizes.

-Just be sure to start desensitizing your dog to wearing articles of clothing and accessories prior to Halloween if you want them to wear the outfit for a some time.
+One quick tip: Be sure to start desensitizing your dog to wearing articles of clothing and accessories prior to Halloween if you want them to wear the outfit for a longer period of time (and not just for a photo!).
 Otherwise, put the costume on and snap a photo before the dog rips it off.

 01 of 19

 Take Inspiration From a Favorite Movie

 Do your kids have an obsession with Teenage Mutant Ninja Turtles?
 Dress up your furry friend to match.
-This costume is easier than it looks to make.
-All you need is a turkey fry pan, paint, ribbon, and a dog shirt to get started.
+This costume is easier than it looks to make—all you need is a turkey fry pan, paint, ribbon, and a shirt to get started.

 02 of 19